phasefx/cognitive-genepool/01-cg_field_guide.md

 # The Cognitive Genepool

-## Genes don't transmit meaning.
-They transmit *patterns that recombine and mutate*.
-Some offspring are worse.
-Some are better.
-The pool is richer than any individual instance.
+*Genes don’t transmit purpose.
+They transmit patterns that are reconstructed.*

 🚧 Draft — some rooms are still under construction.
 Collaborators welcome.
 If you want to help fill in the stubs, see the Contributor Guide.
-README.md is a symlink to 01-cognitive_genepool_field_guide.md
+README.md is the same file as 01-cg_field_guide.md

 ## Session Zero: The Tone Contract